decipheremory/wintersad/README.md

 ## Examples

+### Integrating to React Based Applications
-Below is an example of how you would integrate the header to your React based application.
+Below is an demonstration example of how you would integrate the header to your React based application.

 ```js
 import appConfig from '../appConfig';